pytest-dev/pytest/doc/en/how-to/tmp_path.rst

 ``NUM`` will be incremented with each test run.
 Moreover, entries older than 3 temporary directories will be removed.

+The number of entries currently cannot be changed, but using the ``--basetemp`` option will remove the directory before every run.
+Effectively meaning the tempfiles of only the most recent run will be kept.

 You can override the default temporary directory setting like this:

 .. code-block:: bash